juxor/afaq/markdown/append139.md

 Millar points out:

-> _"as long as the social organisation of the economy did not allow for people to maintain retinues, the basic egalitarian assumptions of the honour system.
+> _"as long as the social organisation of the economy did not allow for people
-. . were reflected reasonably well in reality. . . the mentality of hierarchy never fully extricated itself from the egalitarian ethos of a frontier society created and recreated by juridically equal farmers.
-Much of the egalitarian ethic maintained itself even though it accorded less and less with economic realities. . . by the end of the commonwealth period certain assumptions about class privilege and expectations of deference were already well enough established to have become part of the lexicon of self-congratulation and self-justification."_ [**Op.
-Cit.**, pp. 33-4]
+> to maintain retinues, the basic egalitarian assumptions of the honour
+> system. . . were reflected reasonably well in reality. . . the mentality of
+> hierarchy never fully extricated itself from the egalitarian ethos of a
+> frontier society created and recreated by juridically equal farmers.
+Much of
+> the egalitarian ethic maintained itself even though it accorded less and
+> less with economic realities. . . by the end of the commonwealth period
+> certain assumptions about class privilege and expectations of deference were
+> already well enough established to have become part of the lexicon of self-
+> congratulation and self-justification."_ [ **Op.
+Cit.** , pp. 33-4]

 This process in turn accelerated the destruction of communal life and the emergence of statism, focused around the godord.
 In effect, the godi and